Hey Kids (Start Here)

 Mako decides that this is fair.

-She does not let Newt win, but she lets him keep pace because it is more fun that way.
-There is an element of danger, because Newt is consistently fast with completing the puzzles that will open doors and Mako might hit one that it takes her too long to solve.
+She doesn’t let Newt win, but she lets him keep pace because it is more fun that way.
+There’s an element of real danger, because Newt is fast with completing the puzzles that will open doors and Mako might hit one that takes her too long to solve.

 She might.